LoopKit/loopdocs/docs/setup/requirements/mdt-pump.md

 If you choose to purchase from a remote or unknown seller, here are some tips for safe purchasing:

 * Use PayPal and purchase using the "Goods and Services" payment option.
 This costs nothing for the buyer, but the seller will lose 2.95% of the sale to PayPal fees.
 PayPal offers some protection for both buyer and seller in the event of fraud.

 * Ask for photos of the pump.
 Check to make sure the serial number of the pump on the backside matches the serial number of the pump showing in the display menu.
 Ask for a short video of the pump, or at least a photo of the pump turned on, so that you can see the pump's firmware and model number.
 Cracks and some wear on these pumps is expected.
 These pumps are not usually free of marks.
-Many people are successfully looping on pumps that have cracks and rub marks, but you may want to ask if you are concerned.
+Many people are successfully looping on pumps that have cracks and rub marks, but you may want to ask if you are concerned about any you see in photos.

+* Beware if the bottom of the reservoir/motor sleeve has the drive support cap pushed out, as shown [here](https://loopkit.github.io/loopdocs/troubleshooting/pump-errors/#motor-error).
+Those pumps will generally not work (or only work intermittently), however some people have successfully repaired those pumps as shown in that link.
+Just be aware that it should be checked in advance.

+* Repairs to cracks or missing bits of plastic on battery cap area and reservoir caps are possible and not very difficult in most situations.
+You can read more about how to repair those [here](https://loopkit.github.io/loopdocs/troubleshooting/pump-errors/#crackmissing-piece-repairs).

 * Ask for shipping that includes a tracking number.
 USPS Priority Mail's smallest box is a great option.
 It's only $7.20 domestically in US and includes tracking.
 Ask the seller to add a small bit of packing protection such as bubble wrap around the pump to keep it safe during shipping.
 Make sure you get a tracking number within a reasonable period of time after you have paid.

 Red flags that may indicate a scam:

 * Asking for payment through "friends and family" on PayPal, especially if you don't know the person or have any solid references for them.
 Paying in that way offers you no buyer protection.
 It's just like giving the seller cash, so you had better trust the seller.

 * Offering an "almost new" pump is a big red flag.
 These pumps should be at least 5 years old by now.
 Do you really think a 5 year old pump should be unused and sitting in shrink wrap at this point?
 Seems highly suspicious.
 There are some out there, but they are very infrequent.

 * Not able to provide new pictures of the pump when requested.
 Sure they posted some pictures with the ad, but what if they just downloaded them from other people's ads?
 The seller should be able to furnish a couple "new" photos are your request.
 A good one to ask for is the battery and reservoir tops so you can see the condition of those.

 ## Pump Supplies

 Medtronic will not typically sell pump supplies directly to customers who have not previously purchased a registered Medtronic pump.
 Ask your insurance about purchasing pump supplies through a durable medical equipment (DME) provider.
 Typically, the DME provider will coordinate with your insurance and doctor's office to get the necessary insurance approval and prescriptions for the supplies.
 If you are brand new to Medtronic infusion sites, you may want to ask for help from friends to try a variety of infusion sets before purchasing a full 90-day supply of any type in particular.